Rad-nerd/evlc/README.md

 evlc: VLC Commander for the Homelab
 ===================================

-A concise command-line tool to simplify controlling VLC (via `cvlc`) for displaying media on dedicated monitors or homelab screens.
+A concise python based command-line tool to simplify controlling VLC (via `cvlc`) for displaying media on dedicated monitors or homelab screens.
 Perfect for quickly showing GIFs, photos, or videos with tailored VLC settings, and managing VLC processes with ease.

 * * *